-As with many of the other jobs listed here, you access your account and schedule through the company’s own app and have control of your own work pattern and income.
+As with many of the other jobs for retired police officers listed here, you access your account and schedule through the company’s own app and have control of your own work pattern and income.

 Amazon Flex is its response to a rising need to create a fleet of drivers that solely deliver its parcels and packages.

 Amazon Flex is currently only rolled out in some cities in the U.S. and is only for those with a valid U.S. driving license and Social Security Number (SSN).

 AmazonFlex states that most drivers earn between $18-25 an hour.

 CitizenShipper is an online marketplace matching the needs of customers with items to ship and drivers looking for work.

 The company specializes (although not exclusively) in the safe transport of live animals (usually pets).

 Many job listings are longer-distance, often interstate in the U.S., which can mean less wear and tear on your vehicle and the opportunity to link the job up with personal goals, such as visiting family or places you may have always wanted to visit!

 You set the parameters of the type and frequency of work you are interested in, and you are notified through the mobile app when a job listing matches your availability.